brombres/Rogue/README.md

 ## Change Log

+###v1.0.8 - March 3, 2016
+- 'select' now uses curly braces instead of square brackets.
+- The final case in a `select` can be optionally prefixed with `others:`.
+Example: https://gist.github.com/AbePralle/de8e46e025cffd47eea0
+- Bug fix in template backslash parsing.

 ###v1.0.7 - March 3, 2016
-- Added the 'select' operator, Rogue's alternative to the ternary "decision operator".
+- Added the `select` operator, Rogue's alternative to the ternary "decision operator".
 Example: https://gist.github.com/AbePralle/de8e46e025cffd47eea0
 - Added `digit_count()->Int32` to all primitives that returns the number of characters that are required to represent the primitive in text form.
 - Added `whole_digit_count()` and `decimal_digit_count()->Int32` to `Real64` and `Real32` primitives.
 - Parser bug fix: class auto-initializer properties can contain EOLs.